plugboy/pxt-microbit/docs/projects/guitar.md

 ## ~avatar avatar

-Make a @boardname@ guitar with this guided tutorial!
+Test Make a @boardname@ guitar with this guided tutorial!

 ## ~